-The school will attempt to identify situations where these events may predictably occur, (e.g. fights, rough play, serious disruption of teaching), and, where necessary, will put in place agreed risk assessments protocols to deal with such events.
+The school will attempt to identify situations where these events may predictably occur, (e.g., fights, rough play, serious disruption of teaching), and will put in place agreed risk assessments protocols to deal with such events.
 These will be communicated to staff and any necessary training will be accessed.
-At Etwall Primary School, these situations are very unlikely as almost all children respond to verbal commands from staff.

 IT IS THE RESPONSIBILITY OF EVERY MEMBER OF STAFF TO ENSURE THEY ACT IN ACCORDANCE WITH THESE PLANS AND RISK ASSESSMENTS.
-ADDITIONALLY STAFF SHOULD MAKE THE HEADTEACHER AWARE OF ANY SHORTCOMINGS IN THESE PLANS AND ASSESSMENTS.
+ADDITIONALLY, STAFF SHOULD MAKE THE HEADTEACHER AWARE OF ANY SHORTCOMINGS IN THESE PLANS AND ASSESSMENTS.